Nivitus/Nivitus/README.md

 🔥 Enthusiast in Self Driving Cars 🚘 and Robotics 🤖. \
 📚 Currently Learning Applied C++ in AI. \
 💬 &nbsp;Feel free to reach out to me for projects. \
-🤔 Just for some interesting discussion. \
+🤔 Just ping me for some interesting discussion. \
 👯 Open to Collaborate | Happy to Help You 😊

 <br>